Hearing Aid Fitting & Maintenance

 Fitting techniques and technology has changed dramatically over the last 10 years.
 There are now even software applications that can play a role.
-When you get your first hearing instrument, they are adjusted and programmed to provide the correct amount of amplification specific to a person needs.
+When you get your first hearing instrument, they are adjusted and programmed to provide the correct amount of amplification specifically to a person's needs.
 At Eartique we take a personal interest in ensuring you are provided with a hearing instrument that is adjusted specific to your unique hearing needs.

 The initial fitting and the weekly follow up appointments will get you to a position where you no longer have to think about your hearing aids – they are simply part of your day.
 We work with you during this time, to educate and adjust your new hearing instruments so you get the comfort and sound you deserve.

 Hearing loss should be managed over time throughout your life, similar to vision care and dental care.
 Hearing aids require a period of re-training your hearing.
 Follow-up visits are always part of your treatment plan.
 Periodically adjustments may need to be made to optimize performance as characteristics of your loss change over time and to accommodate your preferences in various hearing situations.
 Your hearing aids should also fit comfortably.
 If you experience changes in your ability to hear or problems with fit, you should call to set an appointment immediately.

 Hearing Aid Batteries